Are you ready to save money, prevent food waste, and bring some order to your kitchen? Take the Pantry Challenge.

 I typically keep a daily diary of how I feed my family of 8 during the challenge as a way of keeping record for myself as well as sharing with others some of the discoveries we make and lessons we learn.

-You can read through the pantry challenge archives to get a taste of what our PC has been like the last year or two.
+You can read through the pantry challenge archives to get a taste of what our PC has been like the last year or so.

 Read up on how to improve your Challenge experience in these posts: